-- 2.1 The winner of a rally scores 1 point and serves to begin the next rally. - 2.2 Each game is played to 21 points, except that if the score reaches 20-all, the game continues until one player reaches 22 points. - 2.3 A match is normally the best of 3 games. - 2.4 Games and Matches may be altered in format as decided by the Match & Pennant, or Tournament, or Competition Committees, to suit their own particular requirements.
+- 2.1 The winner of a rally scores 1 point and serves to begin the next rally. - 2.2 Each game is played to 21 points, except that if the score reaches 20-all, the game continues until one team reaches 22 points.
+When the combined total of points for the 2 teams in the third game reaches 15 points both teams shall finally change servers. - 2.3 A match is normally the best of 3 games. - 2.4 Games and Matches may be altered in format as decided by the Match & Pennant, or Tournament, or Competition Committees, to suit their own particular requirements.